+pendi x C: Participant Services

+C-1/C-3: Provider Specifications for Service

+e Type: Other Service e Name: Specialized Habilitation

+vider C ategory:

+ency

+vider T ype:

+cialized Habilitation Provider

+vider Q ualifications

+Licens e (specify):

+Certifi cate (specify):

+Other Standard (specify):

 a.
-The contractor must be a Life Skills Coach with current and valid certification, or have a Bachelor's, Master's, or Doctoral degree in the field of psychology, sociology, social work, education, child development, gerontology, recreation therapy, nursing, or other related field approved in advance by DDA, or be in a University internship program for psychology, sociology, social work, education, child development, gerontology, recreation therapy, or nursing and be supervised by the University's internship program.
+The contractor must be a Life Skills Coach with current and valid certification, or have a Bachelor's.

+1 r's, or Doctoral degree in the field of psychology, sociology, social work, education, child

+develo pment, gerontology, recreation therapy, nursing, or other related field approved in advance by

+develo or be in a University internship program for psychology, sociology, social work, education, chil opment, gerontology, recreation therapy, or nursing and be supervised by the University's

-b.
-The Contractor must have a minimum of one year experience working with individuals who experience a developmental or intellectual disability.
+Ship program.
+Contractor must have a minimum of one year experience working with individuals who

+1 ence a developmental or intellectual disability.

+act Standards

 When providing telehealth, the virtual platform must be HIPPA compliant.
-The provider must take measures necessary to ensure the HUB site (site where provider delivering the service is located during the time of service provision) maintains HIPPA and privacy standards.
+The provider must take

+1 res necessary to ensure the HUB site (site where provider delivering the service is located during

+the tin ne of service provision) maintains HIPPA and privacy standards.

-Verification of Provider Qualifications Entity Responsible for Verification:
+n of Provider Qualifications

+Entity Responsible for Verification:

+State 0 Operating Agency

+Frequ ency of Verification:

+Fyery three years

+Livery unce years